 In sports involving closed sensory-motor habits, athletes practice precise and pre-programmed movements.
 The athletes learn via feedback from their bodies and are eventually able to detect very small divergences from proper execution, divergences that would lead to a poor result or performance.
-Elite figure skaters or track and field throwing athletes, for example, will know immediately upon executing a jump or throw weather or not it was their best effort based on the feedback their bodies give them in relation to an automatic understanding of what perfect execution feels like.
+Elite figure skaters or track and field throwing athletes, for example, will know immediately upon executing a jump or throw whether or not it was their best effort based on the feedback their bodies give them in relation to an automatic understanding of what perfect execution feels like.

 In sports relating to open sensory-motor habits, once the essence of the technique has been taught and perfected, the young athlete should be placed in constantly changing situations that will demand that the athlete learn to make quick reactive choices and maintain the ability to apply the learned technique in varying conditions.
 True aptness or perfection of open sensory-motor habits involves making them more plastic.
 This neurological reference means making these skills more adaptable to a variety of situations.

 There are three basic phases in learning a technique:

 1. Basic Learning